daniellechowicz/power-analytics/README.md

 ## Software functionalities
 Accordingly to the customer's requirements, the software has the following features:
 1) working with the National Instruments TDMS format
-2) integration of applied parameters with existing database by tool ID number
+2) integration with the database that stores all measurements taken
-3) manual selection of idle mode and cutting regions
+3) integration of applied parameters into the database via tool ID number
-4) noise compensation with moving average
+4) manual selection of idle and cutting regions
-5) spectral representation of analysed signal
+5) noise compensation with moving average filter
-6) integration of SQLite database
+6) spectral representation of analysed signal
-7) visualization of data available in the database
+7) interactive visualization of data available in the database
-8) possibility to the database
+8) possibility of editing the data present in the database, as well as deleting individual records
 9) possibility to export the database in CSV format
 10) generation of measurement reports in PDF format
 11) possitibility to change default settings